Esteem factors and academic progression of previous and current academic trainees at 葫芦影业

 James Alix, CL Neurophysiology - Senior Clinical Lectureship 2018

-James Alix, CL Neurophysiology 2015 -2018., is now a Senior Clinical Lecturer.
+James Alix, CL Neurophysiology 2015 -2018, is now a Senior Clinical Lecturer.
 His research interests concern new diagnostic techniques for nerve and muscle disorders, with a particular focus on motor neurone disease.
-He conducted the first trial of 3-dimensional electrical impedance myography, winning the Lord Adrian Prize from the British Society for Clinical Neurophysiology and the Clinical Research Poster Prize at the 29th International Symposium on ALS/MND.
-His funding as PI include two MRC Confidence in Concept awards for the development of new diagnostic techniques for neuromuscular diseases (combined total £106,000); a Motor Neurone Disease Association grant for phenotype prediction modelling in a mouse model of motor neurone disease (£220,000), EPSRC PhD DTP c£60,000 on advanced data analysis for impedance spectroscopy.
-He has submitted one patent.
-Publications include those in Brain, Journal of Neurology, Neurosurgery and Psychiatry, Clinical Neurophysiology, and ACS Chemical Neuroscience.
+He conducted the first trial of 3-dimensional electrical impedance myography, winning the Lord Adrian Prize from the British Society for Clinical Neurophysiology and has developed optical EMG, a electrophysiology/biochemical spectroscopy technique to study muscle.
+His funding as PI includes one MRC DPFS award (拢1M), an MND accelerator award to link clinical and preclinical electrophysiology (co-PI, 拢360,000), three MRC Confidence in Concept awards for the development of new technologies for neuromuscular diseases (combined total 拢170,000); Motor Neurone Disease Association grants for preclinical and clinical phenotype studies (c拢280,000) and EPSRC PhD DTP (c拢60,000) on advanced data analysis.
+He has submitted two patents.
+He is a member of the UKRI Interdisciplinary Assessment College.
+Key publications are in Brain, Journal of Neurology, Neurosurgery and Psychiatry, Clinical Neurophysiology, Analytical Chemistry and ACS Chemical Neuroscience.

 Paul Morris, CL Cardiology, - Wellcome Trust Clinical Research Career Development Fellowship 2018